-Intellectual, Conceptual, Integrative and Quantitative Abilities to be involved in Invasive and Exposure-prone Procedures and Prevention.
-Common procedures would include, but are not limited to, skin and nail debridement, skin and nail excision, as well as invasive and exposure-prone procedures such as soft tissue and osseous tissue surgical intervention.
+Intellectual, Conceptual, Integrative and Quantitative Abilities to be involved in Invasive and Exposure-prone Procedures Students must be qualified to be personally and actively involved in invasive and exposure-prone procedures, without being a danger to patients, other health professionals, and fellow students, while adhering to universal precautions, as defined by the Centers for Disease Control and Prevention.
+Common procedures would include, but are not limited to, skin and nail debridement, skin and nail excision, as well as invasive and exposureprone procedures such as soft tissue and osseous tissue surgical intervention.